Skip to content

 PUBLISHED

-Ivana Isailović (@IsailovicIvana) is Assistant Professor in EU law, Faculty of Law at the University of Amsterdam, and a member of the Sustainable Global Economic Law project.
+Ivana Isailović (@IsailovicIvana) is Assistant Professor of EU Law at the University of Amsterdam and the co-leader of the Sustainable Global Economic Law project.

 The European Green Deal currently stands as the most ambitious governmental program to tackle climate change.
 Although it was not under the spotlight in 2020, the program was set in motion “to transform the EU into a fair and prosperous society, with a modern, resource-efficient and competitive economy.”